FlowPay/workplace.timesheets/docs/description.md

 1. `POST /sync/{teamId}` triggers retrieval from Microsoft Graph.
 2. The API fetches users, shifts, time cards and time-off requests for the team.
 3. Data is normalized and stored as workers, time entries, leaves and breaks.
-4. A background job periodically invokes the same synchronization for configured teams.
+4. A background job periodically auto-discovers all Teams in the tenant and invokes the same synchronization for each team.
 5. Consumers query workers and time entries via REST endpoints.

 ## API Summary